mitranim/espo/docs/html/partials/index.md

     inner: new Resource('Arcturus'),
   },
   list: [new Resource('Rigel')],
-  // Sun is untouchable to deinitDiff because it's wrapped
+  // Sol is untouchable to `deinitDiff` because it's wrapped
-  // into a non-plain object that doesn't implement isDeinitable
+  // into a non-plain object that doesn't implement `isDeinitable`.
-  blackBox: new BlackBox(new Resource('Sun'))
+  blackBox: new BlackBox(new Resource('Sol')),
 }

 const next = {
   root: prev.root,
   dict: {
-    inner: new Resource('Bellatrix')
+    inner: new Resource('Bellatrix'),
   },
   list: null,
 }